 IMPD: Disagreement between neighbors ends with shooting that injures woman, son

-INDIANAPOLIS (WISH) — A woman and child were taken to the hospital early Tuesday after a disagreement between neighbors led to a shooting on the city’s east side.
+INDIANAPOLIS (WISH) — A woman and child were taken to the hospital early Tuesday after a disagreement between neighbors led to a shooting on the east side of Indianapolis, police said.

 Just before 12:30 a.m., Indianapolis Metropolitan Police Department officers were called to a shooting in the 200 block of North Shortridge Road.
 That’s an address within the Abbey Meadows Apartments, just east of 10th Street and Shadeland Avenue.